samdaiz/database-design-and-normalization/README.md

 a.
 Provide the SQL code you wrote to create all the tables.
 b.
 Demonstrate that you tested your code by providing a screenshot showing your SQL commands and the database server’s response.
 2. Develop SQL code to populate each table in the database design document by doing the following:

-Note: This data is not provided.
-You will be fabricating the data for this step.

 a.
 Provide the SQL code you wrote to populate the tables with at least three rows of data in each table.
 b.
 Demonstrate that you tested your code by providing a screenshot showing your SQL commands and the database server’s response.
 3. Develop SQL code to create a view by doing the following: